Balancing-based model reduction for switched descriptor systems: Numerical Experiments

+As a final numerical example, to illustrate the capability of our \MOR to handle the general class of \SDAE, we examine a \SDAE featuring two entirely unrelated models.
+The first one corresponds to the constrained mass-spring-damper system discussed in the previous section, while the second is obtained from a semidiscretization of the Stokes equations.
 The Stokes equations describe the flow of fluids at very low velocities without convection and coincide with the linearization of the Navier-Stokes equations around the zero-state.
 After a semi-discretization in space (see \cite{morwiki_stokes} which is based on \cite{Sch07}), we obtain the descriptor system